solus-project/evopop-gtk-theme/README.md

     ./install-gtk-theme.sh

-###Installing EvoPop
+###Geary Fix

 For those of you who run Geary, there is a common problem where it uses the active font color for regular buttons.
+Which makes them unreadable.
 This bash file makes a decent workaround (which is also fine to use for other themes)
     ./install-geary-fix.sh